Arushigandhi/IECSE-Dev-Workshop/README.md

 Clone this repo and feel free to play around with it to get started with your journey of Web Development.
 In case of any doubts, feel free to reach out to [Arushi Gandhi](https://github.com/Arushigandhi) or [Aditya Mohan Peela](https://github.com/adityamhn).

+Visit the [wiki](https://github.com/Arushigandhi/IECSE-Dev-Workshop/wiki) of this repo for some setup instructions.
 Happy Learning!